MianxinLiu/CryoAID/README.md

 - Linux or macOS
 - Python 3
 - CPU or NVIDIA GPU + CUDA CuDNN
 - The model for AI-FFPE is available at https://github.com/DeepMIALab/AI-FFPE (Brain/FrozGanModels/wAtt_wLoss/Case-I).
+- CHIEF model is available at https://github.com/hms-dbmi/CHIEF.
+- UNI model is available at https://github.com/mahmoodlab/UNI.
+- Gigapath model is available at https://github.com/prov-gigapath/prov-gigapath.
+- Virchow2 model is available at https://huggingface.co/paige-ai/Virchow2.
 - Pathoduet model is available at https://github.com/openmedlab/PathoDuet (checkpoint p2/checkpoint HE).
+- The code for ABMIL is available at https://github.com/AMLab-Amsterdam/AttentionDeepMIL.
+The code for CLAM and the ResNet model is available at https://github.com/mahmoodlab/CLAM.
+The code for TransMIL is available at https://github.com/szc19990412/TransMIL.
-- Other settings are refer to CLAM at https://github.com/mahmoodlab/CLAM (such as the ResNet).
+- Other settings are refer to CLAM at https://github.com/mahmoodlab/CLAM (such as the preprocessing part).

 ### Install
 - Clone this repo: